plfa/plfa.github.io/courses/TSPL/2023/Assignment1.lagda.md

 Exercises labelled "(practice)" are included for those who want extra practice.

-Submit your homework using the "submit" command.
+Submit your homework using Gradescope.
+Go to the course page under Learn.
+Select `Assessment`, then select `Assignment Submission`.
 Please ensure your files execute correctly under Agda!